The name Fettyplace is of local

 in names were a common occurrence in the eras before English spelling was standardized a few hundred

 years ago.
 In the Middle Ages, even the literate regularly changed the spellings of their names as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Fettyplace have been found, including Fettiplace, Fetiplace, Feteplace, Ffetiplace, Phetiplace, Phetteplace and many more.

 Early Notables of the Fettyplace family (pre 1700)

-Another 38 words (3 lines of text) are included under the topic Early Fettyplace Notables in all our PDF Extended History products and printed products wherever possible.
+from Dusseldorf; Sir John Fettiplace, Sheriff of Berkshire (1568-1577); and John Fettiplace...
+Another 113 words (8 lines of text) are included under the topic Early Fettyplace Notables in all our PDF Extended History products and printed products wherever possible.